Captain of the Sleughtwilliam - Annaly - Chief - Sleaught William

 Citation

-Citation Sleught William Boundaries
+Citation Sleught William Territory Boundaries

 The said territorie of Sleughtwilliam contayneth these